dBankCore/steem/doc/debug_node_plugin.md

     unlock abc
     import_key 5KQwrPbwdL6PhXujxW37FSSQZ1JiwsST4cqQzDeyXtP79zkvFD3
     list_my_accounts
-    transfer dsite dantheman "1.234 BEX" "make -j100 money" true list_my_accounts
+    transfer dsite jared "1.234 BEX" "make -j100 money" true list_my_accounts
     get_account_history dsite -1 1000

 (For some unknown reason, the current version of the wallet hangs after the transfer command -- why?)

 Again, we're not actually taking control of anything, we're doing a "what-if" experiment -- what if the keys to this account had suddenly changed at block 1505 and then this transfer operation was broadcast?
-And we find out that the chain and the wallet handle the situation as exepected (processing the transfer, putting it in the account history, and updating the balance).
+And we find out that the chain and the wallet handle the situation as expected (processing the transfer, putting it in the account history, and updating the balance).

 This plugin allows all sorts of creative "what-if" experiments with the chain.